richilino/rse-supply-chain-security/README.md

-# Supply Chain Security Analysis of Research Software
+# Supplemental Material - Evaluating Software Supply Chain Security in Research Software

 This repository contains the produced data, code and supplemental documentation needed for the reproduction of: